This article comprises answers to the most popular questions regarding a usability test.

 The main goal is to analyze users’ behavior.
-In current conditions, the analysis defines traffic by device, so the whole audience is divided into mobile, tablet, and desktop users.
-This approach is caused by a drastic increase in mobile traffic.
+The analysis defines traffic by the device in current conditions, so the audience is divided into mobile, tablet, and desktop users.
+A drastic increase in mobile traffic causes this approach.

 The comparison of search results for “makeup”:

-A client gets a precise report (above 20 A4 pages).
-A quality report includes a list of mistakes and inaccuracies, suggestions for their elimination, and recommendations regarding website optimization.
+A client gets a detailed report (above 20 A4 pages).
+A quality report includes a list of mistakes and inaccuracies, suggestions for elimination, and website optimization recommendations.

 Often, the recommendations aim for